dhiway/cord/docs/sdk/native-contract.md

 cryptographically verified activation envelope derives `production-approved`; the current unsigned P5 envelope does not satisfy that gate.

-`native-route-contract.json` is the authoritative typed host-route inventory and now contains 138 methods.
-Its generated TypeScript projection is updated independently of the network-bound descriptor and host schema, which remain fail-closed until the live Commons metadata identity is reconciled.
+`native-route-contract.json` is the authoritative typed host-route inventory and now contains 136 methods.
+Its generated TypeScript projection is updated independently of the network-bound descriptor, which remains fail-closed until the live Commons metadata identity is reconciled.
+The host request schema's route projection is reproducibly refreshed with `generate-descriptor.ts --host-schema-only` while preserving its frozen network binding.
 Each entry binds ordered parameters, result/finality, Rust query or command variant, TypeScript callable, runtime API or pallet call, and the pallet/call indices used by current dispatch tables.
-Rust and TypeScript harnesses execute all 138 canonical request samples.
+Rust and TypeScript harnesses execute all 136 canonical request samples.
 The checked-in Commons V14 SCALE metadata is extracted from the current runtime Wasm and drives a byte-reproducible `polkadot-api` descriptor build.
 The route contract remains the authoritative product-policy
 projection: its closed payload schemas and canonical Rust/TypeScript factories deliberately expose